NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 smaller weight above.
 This option can however be more effective than using ``--reference-terrain`` when there is a large uncertainty in camera intrinsics.

+See two other large-scale examples of using this option, without floating the intrinsics, in the SkySat processing example (:numref:`skysat`), using Pinhole cameras, and with linescan Lunar images with variable illumination (:numref:`sfs-lola`).

 It is suggested to look at the documentation of all the options above and adjust them for your use case.